bartbutenaers/node-red-contrib-ui-svg/README.md

 ```
 The browser will first draw the (background) image, then the circle (on top of the image), and so on ...

-The node can be used to visualize all kind of things: floorplans, industrial processes, piping, wiring, ...
-A floorplan is in fact a simple image of your floor, and a series of other SVG elements (e.g. Fontawesome icons) drawn on top of that (background) image.

 ## Node usage

+This node can be used to visualize all kind of graphical stuff in the Node-RED dashboard.
+From simple graphics (e.g. a round button, ...) to complex graphics (floorplans, industrial processes, piping, wiring, ...).
+But even the complex graphics consist out of simple graphical shapes.
+For example a floorplan is in fact a simple image of your floor, and a series of other SVG elements (e.g. Fontawesome icons) drawn on top of that (background) image.

 The node's config screen consists of a series of tabsheets: